elizhughes/QuantSeqFwd_template/README.md

 - `params.featurename = 'Name'` in the mRNA gff file attributes column, the field that contains the name of the feature to use in the counts file
 - `params.num_processes = 4` number of processes to use for parallelising adapter trimming and alignment.
 Increasing this can speed up running the pipeline on larger computers
 - `params.adapters = 'AAAAAAAAAAAA'` is the sequencing adapter to remove, keep this as poly(A) for QuantSeq Fwd
-- `params.hisat2_other = '--pen-cansplice 4 --pen-noncansplice 12 --min-intronlen 40  --max-intronlen 200' other hisat2 parameters, these are specialised for aligning intron-poor yeast genomes, see hisat2 manual for details
+- `params.hisat2_other = '-k 2 --pen-cansplice 4 --pen-noncansplice 12 --min-intronlen 40  --max-intronlen 200' other hisat2 parameters, these are specialised for aligning intron-poor yeast genomes, see hisat2 manual for details

 ## Run the pipeline